 Intercontinental Exchange (ICE) is a leading operator of exchanges and marketplaces across the North-America, Europe, and Asia.
 On this page, you’ll learn how the ICE operates, what you can trade on its exchanges, and how it’s regulated.
 You’ll also find answers to commonly-asked questions about the ICE.

 What is ICE?

-Intercontinental Exchange (ICE) establishes, operates, acquires, and grows global marketplaces for trading and clearing commodities, derivatives, shares, fixed income, ETFs, and other financial products.
+The Intercontinental Exchange (ICE) establishes, operates, acquires, and grows global marketplaces for listing, trading, and clearing commodities, derivatives, shares, fixed income, ETFs, and other financial products.

 ICE marketplaces also play a key role in capital formation for companies across the globe.

 ICE and its portfolio of companies operate global electronic trading platforms that enable users worldwide to access markets in all of the products it trades.

 It also operates broker services or OTC markets and a network of clearing and data services.

 ICE provides a range of products and services, including:

 - Markets – ICE operates regulated and liquid markets that offer trading in a variety of asset classes across multiple global exchanges.